edipetres/autosense-backend/README.md

 ## Database

-A managed MongoDB instance is running on MongoDB Atlas.
-I used a free sandbox version that offers 500 MB of storage for free.
+We use a managed NoSQL Mongo database running on MongoDB Atlas.
+It is a free sandbox version that offers 500 MB of storage for free.
 It was populated with the given JSON data by running the following command: `node src/app/helpers/import.js`

-The data model for the **vehicle** entity is defined [here](src/app/vehicles/model.js)
+The data model for the **vehicle** entity is defined in [src/app/vehicles/model.js](src/app/vehicles/model.js)

 ![](docs/database-snapshot.png)